jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/confidentiality/encryption-transit.md

 - The [`Fluid Attacks`](https://fluidattacks.com/) domain
-  uses the latest [TLSv1.3](/criteria/requirements/181) cryptographic protocol for a maximum in transit protection.
+  uses the latest [TLSv1.3](/criteria/requirements/181) cryptographic protocol for maximum protection of data in transit.

 - We maintain an SSL A+ score from
   [SSL Labs](https://www.ssllabs.com/ssltest/analyze.html?d=fluidattacks.com&latest).